CMU-Graphics/Scotty3D/assignments/A3/T7-environment-lighting.md

 This should be sufficient to get environment maps working in the renderer (albeit in a high-variance / slow-convergence way).

 Since high dynamic range environment maps can be large files, we have not included them in the Scotty3D repository.
-You can download a set of sample environment maps [here](http://15462.courses.cs.cmu.edu/fall2015content/misc/asst3_images/asst3_exr_archive.zip) or -- for more interesting environment maps -- check out [poly haven](https://polyhaven.com/hdris).
+You can download a set of sample environment maps [here](http://15462.courses.cs.cmu.edu/fall2015content/misc/asst3_images/asst3_exr_archive.zip) or – for more interesting environment maps – check out [Poly Haven](https://polyhaven.com/hdris).

 In order to test uniform sampling, make sure that the variable `IMPORTANCE_SAMPLING` at the top of `src/pathtracer/samplers.cpp` is set to false.
 To use a particular environment map with your scene, select `layout` -> `Create Object` -> `Environment Light Instance`, then set the underlying `Light` type to `Sphere`, add a new `Texture`, set the texture type to `Image` and, finally, press `Change` and select your file.